- 5 minutes to read

 Edit

 As an example, the Nodinite Azure Web Jobs Logging and Monitoring agent evaluates the outcome of the last run of Web Jobs.
-There will be one Resource for each Web Job available within Monitor Views where included.
+You get one Resource for each Web Job available within Monitor Views where included.

 Web Jobs Last Run As Resources